6 Mistakes That Destroy Family Relationships

 The message you send out when you apologize is that you care for the other person and don’t want there to be any hard feelings between the two of you.

+It’s important you remember that family members need each other.
 Also, holding grudges does nothing more than cause more damage.
-It’s important to learn to forgive and ask for forgiveness to strengthen family relationships.
+For that reason, it’s important to learn to forgive and ask for forgiveness to strengthen family relationships.